Skip to main content

 Volunteer Student Internship Program (unpaid)

-The United States Attorney’s Office for the Southern District of West Virginia offers competitive student volunteer internship positions each academic semester for undergraduate students at our branch office in Beckley, West Virginia.
+The United States Attorney’s Office for the Southern District of West Virginia (USAO-SDWV) offers competitive student volunteer internship positions each academic semester for undergraduate students at our headquarters office in Charleston, West Virginia and two branch offices in Beckley and Huntington, West Virginia.

 The Department of Justice is an equal opportunity/reasonable accommodation employer.
-The Division is committed to recruiting a talented, diverse, and highly qualified workforce, and we welcome applications from all accredited law schools for our law school intern program and from all two- and four-year colleges for our undergraduate program.
+The USAO-SDWV is committed to recruiting a talented and highly qualified workforce, and we welcome applications from all accredited law schools for our law school intern program and from all two- and four-year colleges for our undergraduate program.

 Eligibility